ZachUCSD/Iterative-Refinement-of-LLM-as-Judge-Framework-Website/index.md

 Our scope is limited as our framework evaluates summaries; it does not improve the underlying summarization model.
 Gains in output quality come entirely from iterative re-prompting within the evaluation loop, not from model fine-tuning.

 As for limitations LLM-as-judge scoring is sensitive to prompt design and can reflect biases in the judge model.
 Our domain rubric bank is also bounded by the domains we defined, so performance on out-of-distribution lecture types may degrade.
-LLMs are also inconsistent and can vary based on which model is being used.
-We exclusively used GPT-5 models and thus cannot speak on the effectiveness of this project on other models.
+LLMs are also inconsistent and can vary based on which model is being used.Our experiments primarily used GPT-5 based models for both generation and evaluation.
+Because the same model family was used for both roles, the system may favor stylistic patterns produced by the generator.
+Future work should evaluate the framework using independent models to better measure generalization.
 In addition LLMs produce different outputs even when given a consistent environment which creates variance in each test.

 # Future Work
 For the future we would want to expand this framework towards other LLM models making it a much more versatile framework and increasing overall consistency.
 Expanding on the data bank so that the framework is more generalizable to all topics.
 Finally refinement of the pipeline to increase overall accuracy.